 Here is a test of the rear gear, tail wagging mechanism.
-This is the last big element of our dragon we still have left to resolve.
 The push rod will be routed through the back haunches, represented in the video by those two black plastic clips.
 So this works! …in theory.
 There are still a lot of details to work out.

 MAL gets her painted-lady on…

 Thanks to generous help from many friends and community members, MAL is ready for her final decorative painting.
 All panels have their base coats – teal on the outsides, purple base coat on the tail; the interior faces of the panels have a base of yellow, topped with a shiny, shiny metallic gold.
 Why put so much energy into painting the interior sides of the panels?
 Wait until you see her with lights..!

 Here’s MAL all disassembled while getting her base coats of paint.